newenclave/mico/drafts/tail_recursion.md

         1: function object
         2: environment with all of parameters set for this function

-Step 2:

-    The object must be returned from the scope evaluator (evalStatements) when the last expression or return are reached. something like this: (pseudocode)
+    The object must be returned from scope evaluator (evalStatements) when the last expression or return are reached. something like this: (pseudocode)
     ```